encoredev/encore/docs/develop/testing.md

 For example, the [x.encore.dev/pubsub/outbox](https://pkg.go.dev/x.encore.dev/infra/pubsub/outbox) package defines a test-only database that is used to do integration testing of the outbox functionality.

+## Testing from your IDE

+### GoLand / IntelliJ

+Encore has an officially supported plugin [available in the JetBrains marketplace](https://plugins.jetbrains.com/plugin/20010-encore).

+It lets you run unit tests directly from within your IDE with support for debug mode and breakpoints.

+### Visual Studio Code (VS Code)

+There's no official VS Code plugin available yet, but we are happy to include your contribution if you  build one.
+Reach out on [Slack](/slack) if you need help to get started.

+For advice on debugging when using VS Code, see the [Debugging docs](/docs/how-to/debug).